rddl-network/shamir-coordinator-service/README.md

     Coordinator->>Shareholder3: distribute share3

-    Operator->>Coordinator: /send, with recipient and amount of tokens Coordinator->>Shareholder1: collect shares
+    Operator->>Coordinator: /send, with recipient and amount of tokens or /reissue with asset and amount of tokens Coordinator->>Shareholder1: collect shares
     Shareholder1->>Shareholder1: verify if the request is legit Shareholder1->>Coordinator: return share, if legit